Dan555-33/coastal-guitar-tuition/README.md

 ## **Testing and Validation**

 * Tested on Chrome, Safari and Microsoft Edge desktop version browsers
-* Chrome Developer Tools are used to test the responsiveness on: Desktop, Laptop, Moto G4, Galaxy S5, iPhone 5/SE, iPhone 6,7,8, iPhone 6,7,8 Plus, iPad, iPad Pro, Galaxy Fold
+* Chrome Developer Tools are used to test the responsiveness on: Desktop, Laptop, iPhone XE, XR, X 12 Pro, Samuung Galaxy S8, Galaxy S20 Ultra, Galaxy fold, iPad, Ipad Mini, Ipad Air and iPad Pro.
 * All links to external pages open and all links within the website work as designed.

 ## Validating HTML